collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Two Collaborative Development Models

 A Collaborative Development Model is a fancy term for how users contribute to a repo.
-There are two different ways to contribute.
+There are two different collaboration approaches.

 The two Collaborative Development Models
 * "Shared Repository" Model